ergoplatform/ergodocs/docs/node/testnet/testnet-full.md

 The node will be available at `localhost:9052/panel`

-Once the node is syncronised, a user interface for [Swagger](swagger.md) is available at `localhost:9052/swagger`.
+Once the node is synchronised, a user interface for [Swagger](swagger.md) is available at `localhost:9052/swagger`.